We speak multiple languages :

 What to Expect During the Anesthesia Process

-At Franklin Dental Centre, we follow a gentle, step-by-step process to ensure your experience is stress-free.
+At Fort McMurray Smiles, we follow a gentle, step-by-step process to ensure your experience is stress-free.

 Step 1: Medical Review